LatAmStartups/LatAmStartups.github.io/_posts/2016-01-16-latino-hub-toronto-canadas-link-to-latin-america.md

 </p>
 <!--more-->
 <p>
 We're planning to rock this project big-time in 2016.
-To find out when we go live, Sign up for our newsletter!
+To find out when we go live, <a href="#join-the-movement>sign up for our newsletter!</a>
 </p>